 - Gain access to a network of like-minded peers across the University and beyond

 The leadership program will focus on the importance of leadership skills, understanding team work and applying it to day-to-day challenges.
 The networking component allows students to form connections with faculty and staff from around the world.
-This group of like-minded, highly motivated peers and teachers will allow students to expand their worldview and help them with future employable and skills.
+This group of like-minded, highly motivated peers and teachers will allow students to expand their worldview and help them with future employability and skills.

 The application form will be available on November 1, 2018 and students should begin working on it several weeks before the deadline of Monday January 14, 2019 at 5:00 p.m.
+Applications are now closed.

 How to submit your application:

 1. Go to Laidlaw Scholarship Program application form.